SX-Aurora/SX-Aurora.github.io/_posts/2018-12-04-Testing-VEOS-DMA-prof.md

 DMA transfers.
 The following test is using the functions `ve_recv_data()` and `ve_send_data()` directly.
 These functions are actually used by the IO related system calls inside the pseudo process.
-The use unregistered VH buffers.
+They use unregistered VH buffers.

 In order to get reproducible (and better) results, turn the VH cpufreq governor into performance mode: